1826 Depot de la Marine Nautical Chart or Map of Bay of Campeche, Mexico

 Description

-This is an 1826 Dépôt de la Marine nautical chart or maritime map of the Gulf Coast of Mexico.
-The publication of this map in France reflects renewed and growing imperial interest in the New World which would soon lead to the French Intervention in Mexico (1838 - 1839).
-This coast, and the Yucatan specifically were at the time among the most important and wealthy parts of Mexico - the only place in the world where sisal could be farmed from Henequen agave - the source of most the world's nautical rope until the invention of synthetics.
+This is an 1826 Dépôt de la Marine nautical map of the Gulf Coast of Mexico.
+The publication of this map in France reflects renewed and growing imperial interest in the New World, which culminated in the French Intervention in Mexico (1838 - 1839).
+This coast, and the Yucatan specifically, was the most important and wealthiest part of Mexico.
+The Yucatan was the only place in the world where sisal could be farmed from Henequen agave - the source of most of the world's nautical rope until the invention of synthetics.

 A Closer Look